Employee development: How to get employees and managers to own it

 Yet many seem afraid to drive career progression.
 So employees end up stuck.
 Bored and frustrated, they look for another role.
 So it’s important to understand what prevents effective employee development.
 And provide advice on how to address these barriers.

-It isn’t top priority.
 Career development’s rarely the burning issue of the day.
 Until someone resigns.
-Help managers talk about progression by making it part of check-ins and reviews.
+Help managers talk about progression by making it part of check-ins and performance reviews.
 Managers must commit to understanding what matters to their employees.
 And then take steps to help them along that career path.
 It improves engagement and performance.
 And supports retention of talented individuals.

 The benefits of employee development